dnsimple/dnsimple-support/content/articles/question-ssl-certificate-elliptic-curve-key.markdown

 At the time being, **we don't support elliptic curve keys**.
 Therefore, if you submit a custom CSR signed with an ECC key it will be rejected by our CA with an error message mentioning the key is too short.

-We are aware of the advantages of ECC certificates and we don't exclude to support them in the future.
+We are aware of the advantages of ECC certificates and we hope to support them in the future.